 National visas of Ukrainian citizens whose validity expires after February 24 are extended by operation of law until 4.03.2024.

 NOTE: A visa extended on this basis does not entitle you to cross the border.

 ATTENTION!
-If you entered Poland on the basis of a visa, directly from the territory of Ukraine from February 24, you are also subject to a general extension of stay for 18 months from February 24 and all related rights (benefits) and obligations (applying for a PESEL number).
+If you entered Poland on the basis of a visa, directly from the territory of Ukraine from February 24, you are also subject to a general extension of stay until 4.03.2024 and all related rights (benefits) and obligations (applying for a PESEL number).

 ATTENTION!
 The Act on Assistance to Ukrainian Citizens stipulates that the right to work (without the need to obtain a permit) covers all Ukrainian citizens legally residing in the territory of the Republic of Poland, not only those who came to Poland after February 24, 2022.
 It should be remembered that an employer hiring a citizen of Ukraine is obliged to notify the District Labor Office about this fact within 14 days of taking on a new employer” In addition, the provisions of the so-called Anti-Crisis Shield remain in force and apply to all foreigners regardless of the situation in Ukraine.